dotnet/AspNetCore.Docs/aspnet/aspnet/overview/owin-and-katana/owin-startup-class-detection.md

     [!code[Main](owin-startup-class-detection/samples/sample1.xml)]

  The     `OwinStartup` attribute overrides the naming convention.
 You can also specify a friendly name with this attribute, however, using a friendly name requires you to also use the     `appSetting` element in the configuration file.
-3. **The appSetting element in the Configuration file**: The `appSetting` element overrides the `OwinStartup a` ttribute and naming convention.
+3. **The appSetting element in the Configuration file**: The `appSetting` element overrides the `OwinStartup` attribute and naming convention.
 You can have multiple startup classes (each using an `OwinStartup` attribute) and configure which startup class will be loaded in a configuration file using markup similar to the following:

     [!code[Main](owin-startup-class-detection/samples/sample2.xml)]